 Medicare Coverage for Lung Cancer Screening Frequently Asked Questions

-On February 10, 2022, the Centers for Medicare and Medicaid Services (Medicare) updated their coverage determination of low-dose CT (LDCT) lung cancer screening.
+On February 10, 2022, the Centers for Medicare and Medicaid Services (CMS) updated their coverage determination of low-dose CT (LDCT) lung cancer screening.
 Coverage began immediately.
-This policy has significantly expanded who can access lung cancer screening with Medicare.
+This policy change significantly expanded who can get screened for lung cancer with Medicare.

-Below are some of the frequently asked questions about Medicare coverage for lung cancer screening:
+Below are some frequently asked questions about Medicare coverage for lung cancer screening:

-Medicare has decided that there is sufficient evidence to cover annual low-dose CT lung cancer screening coverage among Medicare beneficiaries who fit the following criteria:
+Under the updated policy, Medicare provides coverage for annual LDCT lung cancer screening among Medicare beneficiaries who fit the following criteria:

 • Age 50-77 years